StanfordSNR/connection-splitting/README.md

 ### Collect heatmap data

+First, delete or move the `~/connection-splitting/data` directory so the notebooks don't rely on the cached data.
+If a notebook cell states that data is missing without running the emulation, change the `execute=False` argument to `True`.
+Note that TCP BBRv2 and TCP BBRv3 require that you are on the correct Linux kernel!

-Collect heatmap data for a few congestion control schemes in `parameter_exploration.ipynb`.
-We recommend changing the configurations in the third cell to:
+Collect heatmap data for a few congestion control schemes in `parameter_exploration.ipynb` such as TCP BBRv1, picoquic BBRv3, Cloudflare CUBIC, etc. We recommend changing the configurations in the third cell to the following to run fewer trials while still getting a basic idea of the heatmap:

 ```
 NUM_TRIALS = 1